Johnny-Wish/keyword-extraction-chinese/README.md

 ### Run

-To run a test, first `cd` to the project directory and run
+To run a test, first `cd` to the project directory and run the following command:

 ```bash
 python corpus.py